Fraud: Types of fraud

 The falsification of documents, known as forgery, and counterfeiting are types of fraud involved in physical duplication or fabrication.
 The "theft" of one's personal information or identity, like finding another's social security number and then using it as identification, is a type of fraud.
-Fraud can be committed through and across many media including mail, wire, phone, and the Internet (computer crime and Internet fraud).
+Fraud can be committed through and across many media including In cases of mortgage fraud, the perpetrator attempts to qualify for a mortgage by way of false statements.
+Aditional types of fraud include health care fraud, disability fraud, welfare fraud, electoral fraud, employment fraud, visa fraud, insurance fraud, mail and wire fraud, phone fraud, and internet fraud.

 Given the international nature of the web and the ease with which users can hide their location, obstacles to checking identity and legitimacy online, and the variety of hacker techniques available to gain access to PII have all contributed to the very rapid growth of Internet fraud.
 In some countries, tax fraud is also prosecuted under false billing or tax forgery.
-There have also been fraudulent "discoveries", e.g., science, where the appetite is for prestige rather than immediate monetary gain.
+There have also been fraudulent science, where the appetite is for prestige rather than immediate monetary gain.
 A hoax is a distinct concept that involves deliberate deception without the intention of gain or of materially damaging or depriving a victim.